nqlongdl/nqlongdl.github.io/_posts/2024-08-13-leetcode-weekly-contest-410.md

 Solution: My experience tells me that most of the problems where we need to **count numbers of ways** to do something, it should be either a combinatorics problem or a DP problem (or both, DP combinatorics).

 Since I cannot think of anyway to apply combinatorics into this problem, it must be a DP problem.
-Notice that $n$ is only 2000, so my guess it we should implement a somewhat $O(n^2)$ DP problem.
+Notice that `n` is only 2000, so my guess it we should implement a somewhat `O(n^2)` DP problem.

-Continue with using DP, so if I want to build up the array with $n$ elements, I should keep a param as **current index position**, and from the problem statement, I should keep something as **previous element that I build in the first array** (because we simply can get the second element by a minus calculation) to control the monotonic property of both array.
+Continue with using DP, so if I want to build up the array with `n` elements, I should keep a param as **current index position**, and from the problem statement, I should keep something as **previous element that I build in the first array** (because we simply can get the second element by a minus calculation) to control the monotonic property of both array.

-So I **must** keep 2 parameters like above (which should be $O(n^2)$ already) -> I need to find a way to transition DP in $O(1)$.
+So I **must** keep 2 parameters like above (which should be `O(n^2)` already) -> I need to find a way to transition DP in `O(1)`.
 So, after scribble for about 1 or 2 minutes, I thought of this:

 ```
 1. dp(i, p1) -> dp(i, p1 + 1)